Bay is one of those plants that attracts ornamental growers and herb gardeners alike.

 It’s also a good idea to prune off any dead or discolored leaves, and remove any pests from the plant.

 Once indoors, your plant will go dormant if you put it in a cool spot with only a few hours of indirect sunlight.
 If you do this, don’t fertilize it and water only once every other week.
 The soil should be completely dry between watering.

 If you put the plant in a warm area where it gets direct sunlight, treat it as you would outdoors, watering regularly.

-In the spring, check your plant over for any winter damage and prune away any branches that look dead or damaged.
-Make sure you clean your pruning shears or clippers with a bleach solution to avoid introducing bacteria into the plants.
+In the spring, check your plant over for any winter damage and prune away any branches that look dead or unhealthy.
+Make sure you clean your pruning shears or clippers with a bleach solution to avoid introducing bacteria to the plants.

 You’ll also want to prune your plant regularly.

-For more detailed information on how to prune your bay tree see this guide. (coming soon!)
+For more detailed information on how to prune your bay tree, see our guide.
+(Coming soon!)